-Here, the strategy to change direction is release-and-engage, this is, releasing the downhill and at the same time engaging the uphill ski while both legs are flexing (absorbing-retracting) simultaneously.
+In this direction change mode, the strategy is release-and-engage, this is, releasing the downhill and, at the same time, engaging the uphill ski while both legs are flexing (absorbing-retracting) simultaneously.

 This mode of changing direction is mainly used in short turns, on bumps, deep snow, crud/crust snow, or in any other situation where, due to limited space and time, the curvilinear or linear trajectory must be changed quickly.